SLT-World/SLBr/README.md

 # SLBr
-A fully-featured, fast and clean web browser made in .NET
+The new, clean and lightweight .NET Web browser

 # Taking advantage of the powerful Chromium platform